EGA-archive/crypt4gh/tests/README.md

       Expected outcome: Alice reads one "a", 65536 "b"s and one "c".

 - [x] Bob sends the secret message `Let's have beers in the sauna! or Dinner at 7pm?` to Alice.
-      The message is burried in the middle of some random data.
+      The message is buried in the middle of some random data.
       Alice decrypts what she receives
       Expected outcome: Alice reads `Let's have beers in the sauna! or Dinner at 7pm?`.